T-X/icmpv6-test/README.md

 * iproute2 (for "ip" command)
 * grep, sed, cut, pgrep, timeout

+You might need to run this script as root for the tcpdump, ip and ipv6toolkit (ns6, icmp6, mldq6) commands.

 ## What it does

 This small script small currently tests if a response from the specified host to the following ICMPv6 packets are received: